-Check Out This Hip Boca Street Wear Brand - Boca News
+Check Out This Hip Boca Street Wear Brand

 While this would make most entrepreneurs throw in the towel, Tim and Josh kept at it.
 They didn’t beat themselves up.
 They just chipped away and slowly, but surely, became successful.

 This commitment reflects one of New Lyfe’s core values – perseverance.
-Tim stuck to his guns and ended up success.
+Tim stuck to his guns and ended up a success.
 He wants the New Lyfe community to continue doing what they love and not quit just because mistakes happen.

 So, You Want to Start a Clothing Line?